jafari-dev/oop-expert-with-typescript/README.md

 By collaborating with me, you not only enrich the learning journey for others but also sharpen your own skills.
 Every line of code, every explanation, and every suggestion can make a significant difference.

-If you've found this repository helpful, kindly consider giving it a :star:.
+If you've found this repository helpful, kindly consider giving it a ⭐.
 Your support encourages me to continue refining and expanding its content, benefitting the entire community of developers striving to master object-oriented programming with TypeScript.

 Let's work together to cultivate a vibrant learning environment where knowledge is shared, refined, and celebrated.
 Your contributions are deeply appreciated.
 Thank you for being a part of this journey.